MichaelAxtmann/InPlaceMSDradixsort/README.md

 # Main-Memory Partitioning and Sorting

-This repository contains the source code of the publication
+This repository contains the in-place MSD radix sort implementation of the publication

 ``` BibTeX
 @inproceedings{polychroniou2014comprehensive,